stewartmcgown/uds/README.md

   - A single google doc can store about a million characters.
 This is around 710KB of base64 encoded data.
   - Some experiments with multithreading the uploads, but there was no significant performance increase.

+### Authentication
+  1. Head to [Google's API page](https://developers.google.com/drive/api/v3/quickstart/python) and enable the Drive API
+  2. Download the configuration file as 'client_secret.json' to the UDS directory

 #### Upload
 ```sh
 > python uds.py push Ubuntu.Desktop.16.04.iso